4 Reasons To Launch Your Online Course With A Live Challenge

 4. Easy to Implement

-I just find challenges to be very easy going.
-You can give your audience a nugget of information each day and you’re done for the day.
+I just find challenges to be very easy to implement.
+You just have to give your audience a nugget of information each day and you’re done for the day.
 Challenges are much more relaxed and casual.
-This makes them easily manageable with business.
+This makes them easily manageable whatever your daily schedule may be.

-Whereas Webinars are just too much work, I feel.
+Whereas Webinars are just too much work.
 You have lots of preparation to do beforehand and the actual webinar session can cause a lot of stress.

 If your challenge is directly aimed at solving the problem, you’re sure they have, it’ll do wonders.

 I 10/10 would recommend it.
 It is definitely worth a try.
 You give them an opportunity to solve an issue for them for free.